Speaking part: variant 91 - Langart

 Study the advertisement.

-You are considering going on the Secret Food Tour and now you’d like to get more information.
+You are considering joining this robotics club and now you’d like to get more information.
 In 1.5 minutes you are to ask four direct questions to find out about the following:

 You have 20 seconds to ask each question.